tessel/t2-start/tweet.md

 Create a new directory within your "tessel-code" directory:

 `mkdir tessel-tweet; cd tessel-tweet; t2 init`

+Use npm to install [the Twitter library](https://www.npmjs.org/package/twitter) that the Node.js community has built:

+`npm install twitter`

 Rename the "index.js" file you've just created to "tweet.js", then copy and paste the below script over the existing text: